d2718/zipper/README.md

-The `-e ignore` or `-e blank` will cause it to continue until the last command has exited, ignoring the terminated commands or inserting blank lined where their output would otherwise be.
+The `-e ignore` or `-e blank` will cause it to continue until the last command has exited, ignoring the terminated commands or inserting blank lines where their output would otherwise be.

 ```text
 $ zipper -e blank